 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nordea Bank reported total carbon emissions of approximately 20,372,000 kg CO2e.
-This figure includes 1,142,000 kg CO2e from Scope 1 emissions, 3,116,000 kg CO2e from Scope 2 emissions, and 16,114,000 kg CO2e from Scope 3 emissions.
-Notably, the bank has made significant strides in reducing its carbon footprint, achieving a reduction from 41,785,000 kg CO2e in 2019 to 20,372,000 kg CO2e in 2023.
+In 2024, Nordea Bank reported total carbon emissions of approximately 20,000,000 kg CO2e, comprising 1,025,000 kg CO2e from Scope 1, 3,037,000 kg CO2e from Scope 2 (market-based), and 11,270,000 kg CO2e from Scope 3 emissions.
+The previous year, 2023, saw total emissions of about 20,372,000 kg CO2e, with Scope 1 emissions at 1,142,000 kg CO2e, Scope 2 at 3,116,000 kg CO2e (market-based), and Scope 3 at 16,114,000 kg CO2e.
 Nordea has set ambitious climate commitments, aiming for net-zero emissions by 2050.
-To support this long-term goal, the bank has established a mid-term target to reduce carbon emissions across its lending and investment portfolios by 40-50% and from its internal operations by over 50% compared to 2019 levels by 2030.
-These initiatives reflect Nordea's commitment to sustainability and its proactive approach to addressing climate change within the banking sector.
+To achieve this, the bank has established a mid-term target to reduce carbon emissions across its lending and investment portfolios by 40-50% by 2030, compared to 2019 levels.
+Additionally, Nordea aims for a 30% reduction in carbon emissions from its internal operations by the end of 2023, relative to 2019.
+The bank's long-term strategy includes compliance with the EU Taxonomy, which mandates limitations on emissions and a transition to fully renewable power or low-carbon fuels by 2035 for both Scope 1 and Scope 2 emissions.
+These initiatives reflect Nordea's commitment to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents